2014 Annual UCOWR-NIWR-CUAHSI Conference

 Visit the Great Boston Convention & Visitors Bureau for more fun ideas and helpful information.

-This year’s educational-recreational tour will be a sunset cruise on the serene waters of the Charles River.
+This year’s educational-recreational tour will be a sunset cruise on the serene waters of the Charles River on Wednesday, June 18th.
 This cruise will allow you to enjoy the spectacular scenery of Boston and Cambridge city lights at night from a unique perspective – it’s sure to be a highlight of your conference experience!

 We’ll board at 8:00 p.m. and return at approximately 10:15 p.m.
 Light refreshments will be provided and a cash bar will be available.
 Shuttle service to and from the cruise will be provided.
 The shuttle will depart from and return to Tufts University-Medford.

 Tickets are reasonably priced at $45 each*.
 Only 50 tickets are available, so they are on a first-come-first-serve basis.